Automattic/vip-go-ci/TESTS.md

 By using this command, you will run the tests of the test-suite which can be run (depending on tokens and other detail), and get feedback on any errors or warnings.
 Note that when run, requests will be made to the GitHub API, but using anonymous calls (unless configured as shown above).
 It can happen that the GitHub API returns with an error indicating that the maximum limit of API requests has been reached; the solution is to wait and re-run or use authenticated calls (see above).

+## Details on tests

+Note that the test suite uses the `@runTestsInSeparateProcesses` and `@preserveGlobalState` PHPUnit flags to avoid any influence of one test on another.
+Further, tests should include all required files in `setUp()` function to avoid the same function being defined multiple times across multiple tests during the same run.
+Combining the usage of `@runTestsInSeparateProcesses` and the inclusion of required files in `setUp()` means each test is independent of other tests, which enables functions to be defined for each test easily.

+## Manual testing

+Some functionality still needs to be tested manually.